Vishnuvichuzz/Machine-Learning-Study-Path-March-2019/README.md

 Hi, I'm Giacomo.

 I'm an Italian student currently having a stage in a shiny Machine Learning and AI startup in Bologna.
 My boss asked me if it was possible to create a study path for newcomers and myself, and I've contributed all my years of browsing around the internet for resources here.
-I have collected **sources, projects, awesome tools, tutorial, links, best practices in the ML field, and organized them in an awesome and usable way**.
+I have collected **sources, projects, awesome tools, tutorials, links, best practices in the ML field, and organized them in an awesome and usable way**.

 This repository is intended to provide three **complete and organic learning paths** for the following fields: